54skyxenon/54skyxenon.github.io/content/blog/recruiting-2022.md

 -->

 ## Duolingo
 Duolingo is a meme for the way it teaches languages, yet it was the best internship I've had.
 This was also my first in-person internship, marking the end of the pandemic in many ways for me.
+As soon as my term at Snowflake ended, I flew from Boston to Maine for a quick vacation, then directly to Pittsburgh.

 {{% blog-shortcode caption="Duolingo headquarters at night." file="https://i.ibb.co/T1ZT5gF/duolingo-hq.jpg" %}}

-As soon as my first day, I realized that the **culture was amazing here**.
+My first day, I realized that the **people were amazing here**.
 The full-timers and fellow interns I met boasted exceptional accomplishments, yet were humble.
-People felt genuinely committed to the mission even after a decade.
-It also helped that most people were my age so it was easier to befriend coworkers compared to my previous companies.
+They felt genuinely committed to the mission even after a decade.
+It also helped that most of them were my age so it was easier to befriend coworkers compared to my previous companies.

 I interned on the Generated Sessions team, which is responsible for building lessons into the main app.
 I was an Android developer and this was my first experience working in native mobile development.
 I began the internship making some minor bug fixes as starter tasks.
-My main project initially was adding the listen spell challenge, but the feature got scrapped by leadership after a couple of weeks of me working on the feature with my mentor.
+My main project initially was adding the listen spell challenge, but the feature got scrapped by leadership after a couple of weeks.

 We soon pivoted my project to be adding voice input for translation challenges as an alternative to keyboard input.
-Looking back, I'd say it was for the better as I enjoyed the new project more and the feature was shipped to 1+ million users by the time I left.
+Looking back, I'd say it was for the better.
+I enjoyed the new project more, had a hilarious time debugging issues, and the feature was shipped to 1+ million users by the time I left!

+{{% blog-shortcode caption="Unfortunately, Android voice recognition still ain't perfect." file="https://i.ibb.co/rMC81Yg/duolingo-blooper.webp" %}}

 Beyond the technical skills I gained, it was my best summer socially in a long time.
-I met some of my old friends interning in Pittsburgh for the first time since the pandemic began.
-Duolingo held its 10th anniversary party on my birthday, so I could freely drink overnight.
-And that doesn't even mention all the cruises and bike tours around Pittsburgh we had.
+I met up with old friends interning in Pittsburgh for the first time since the pandemic began.
+Duolingo held its 10th anniversary party on my birthday, so I could actually drink overnight!
+Don't even mention all the cruises, bike tours, and <a href="https://www.tiktok.com/@xiaomanyc/video/7119913005378325803?is_from_webapp=1&sender_device=pc&web_id=7091898300404631086">that TikTok with xiaomanyc</a> I did.

+{{% blog-shortcode caption="Duoversary concert by Carly Rae Jepsen!" file="https://i.ibb.co/dBXy561/duolingo-concert.jpg" %}}

 During my time at Duolingo, I realized I liked working on front-facing software that was usable by the common man.
 I remember that while I was receiving a haircut, my barber gave me feedback about the app as a user himself.
 This wasn't the case for all three of my previous companies, whose products were aimed towards people with technical backgrounds.

+{{% blog-shortcode caption="Group photo at end of dinner cruise" file="https://i.ibb.co/HqVC4KN/duolingo-cruise.jpg" %}}

 Duolingo was the closest thing to those "day in the life" videos of tech workers that I got recommended so often on YouTube.
 It's interesting to see how even though Duolingo and Snowflake are the same age, they ended up on widely divergent paths.